finid/ansible-ubuntu/readme.md

 # Automate Initial Server Setup of Multiple Ubuntu 22.04 Servers Using Ansible

 This playbook shows how to automates the initial server setup of Ubuntu 22.04 servers using Ansible.
-It implements all the steps given in the [Initial Server Setup Guide for Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04) tutorial, then adds a few more steps to make the server more secure.
+It implements all the steps given in the [Initial Server Setup Guide for Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04) tutorial, then adds a few more steps to make the servers more secure.

 Variables required to execute some parts of the playbook are specified in the `vars/default.yml` variable file.
 You'll need to modify the default Ansible inventory, or hosts, file (`/etc/ansible/hosts`) on your local machine so that it contains the IP addresses of the target hosts.